 If you are considering divorce, you may be wondering, “What is the 5-year rule for divorce in California?”
 Quinn & Dworakowski, LLP, helps to explain.
 The “5-year rule” in California refers to summary dissolution, which is a simplified process for ending a marriage or domestic partnership without a formal court hearing.
-Its hope is to be a fast and less expensive option for couples who meet the specific criteria.
+The hope is to be a fast and less expensive option for couples who meet the specific criteria.

 What Are the Pros and Cons of Summary Dissolution?